mantidproject/documents/Project-Management/ILL/Instrument_Definitions/D1B/D1B.md

 ## Source

-The monochromator, situated at `z = -??m`, is defined as the beam source.
+The monochromator, situated at `z = -2.986m`, is defined as the beam source.

 ## Monitor

-There is one monitor present, situated at ... with the shape of ....
+There is one monitor present, situated at `z = -0.476m`.

 ## Sample